Please confirm topic selection

 • Demographics

-• high energy trauma in young
+• high-energy trauma in the young

-• motor vehicle accidents and motor cycle accidents
+• motor vehicle and motorcycle accidents

-• high speed deceleration injury
+• high-speed deceleration injury

 • contact sports injuries

-• low energy trauma in elderly
+• low-energy trauma in the elderly

 • Anatomic location